joseTamezPena/RISKPLOTS/README.md

 `-atProb`

-This input parameter specifies the specificity required to automaticaly define the risk groups.
+This input parameter specifies the specificity required to automatically define the risk groups.
 The default values are: (0.9,0.8) that implies that the described threshold for high risk will only detect as false positives 10% of the at not risk subjects.
 The intermediate risk will be the next 10% of the subjects not at risk.
 The low risk category will include 80% of the subjects that did not have the event.

 `-atThr`

 This parameter defines the actual thresholds to define the at risk categories.
-The RRPlot() will not do nothing to estimate the risks.

 ### The Outputs